 In the United States hospices are mostly funded by government programs such as Medicare, and the sponsorship of charitable organizations and/or private donors.
 Hospices are usually small organizations but some have grown into full franchise corporations.
 Hospice business have grown substantially in the past 20 years creating a highly competitive market.

-Patients will be discharged if they remain living after the first three months.
+Patients will be discharged if they remain living or show health improvements after three months after being admitted.
 However they can re enter for another three month period at a further date.
 An algorithm is used to evaluate patients eligibility secondary to their health condition.
 Nurses, social workers, and chaplains hold regular meeting to discuss patient’s eligibility.
 These eligibility parameters may vary from hospice to hospice.

 Hospices work under a tight set of rules required by the government and state.
 Scrutiny is high for handling death and dying, and hospices go to great lengths to follow the strict rules and regulations.
 Non compliance could cost a hospice’s license.
-So, a central part of what hospices do is to make sure their admissions and discharges are compliant.
+So, a central part of what hospices do is to make sure their admissions and discharges are compliant with the rules.

 Patient’s cause of death can be varied, cancer however is at the top of the list.
 Each condition hold its own set of parameters that can discharge, or keep a patient in the program.
 Patients usually have such a good response to hospice care, they actually improve and gain a few more months of life after being admitted.
 Some times these patients are discharged home, but might come back in a near future as their health deteriorates.

 The day to day work of a hospice nurse